 We respect that our Clients’ time and resources are limited, and that they have placed great trust in us to use what they have given us in a responsible and effective manner.
 We will do our utmost to shepherd their resources wisely throughout the project process.

 Projects that work towards serving the common good, improving the human condition, or benefit the planet get priority in our practice.
 Some of our best clients are non-profits, non-governmental organizations, and private for-profit companies that advocate for these same beliefs.

 We will source all materials used in our work from sustainable, carbon-neutral sources whenever possible.
 This includes working with service providers who use carbon-neutral energy and purchasing operating equipment that is sourced responsibly and is easy to reuse or recycle.
 Our studio is powered by 100% wind-sourced electricity, uses a recycled denim insulation product, sustainable cork flooring, and was built by a firm with a commitment to sustainable manufacturing practices.
-We minimize travel by grouping deliveries, meetings, and other off-site activities; we also decrease tailpipe emissions by using remote communication technologies for collaborating and presenting, when possible.
+We minimize travel by grouping deliveries, meetings, and other off-site activities; we have also eliminated tailpipe emissions by traveling via zero-emission vehicles locally, purchasing carbon offset credits when using conventional delivery systems, and using remote communication technologies for collaborating and presenting, when possible.

 Within the boundaries of our project’s brief, we will find and exploit opportunities for our end products to be reusable, recyclable, or as durable as possible.

 All other things being equal, including quality of services provided and cost, we will work with vendors and suppliers who engage in sustainable practices and support renewable resources in their manufacturing process.